Dale DeGray

 Dale "Digger" DeGray (born September 3, 1963) is a Canadian former ice hockey defenceman who played 153 games in the National Hockey League (NHL).
-He was an eighth round selection, 182nd overall, of the Calgary Flames at the 1981 NHL Entry Draft and played for the Toronto Maple Leafs, Los Angeles Kings and Buffalo Sabres in addition to the Flames before settling into a long minor league career.
+He was an eighth round selection, 182nd overall, of the Calgary Flames at the 1981 NHL entry draft and played for the Toronto Maple Leafs, Los Angeles Kings and Buffalo Sabres in addition to the Flames before settling into a long minor league career.
 Internationally, DeGray represented Canada on one occasion; he was a member of the bronze medal-winning team at the 1995 World Championship.
-DeGray is currently the general manager of the Owen Sound Attack of the Ontario Hockey League (OHL) and was named the OHL Executive of the Year in 2010–11.
+DeGray is currently the general manager of the Niagara IceDogs of the Ontario Hockey League (OHL) and was named the OHL Executive of the Year in 2010–11.

 Playing career

 The grandson of Canadian Lacrosse Hall of Famer Kelly DeGray, Dale played both hockey and lacrosse in his youth but turned his focus exclusively to hockey in his teens.
 He played three seasons of junior hockey for the Oshawa Generals of the Ontario Hockey League (OHL) between 1980 and 1983 where he established a reputation as a rugged defenceman.
 DeGray scored 50 points in his third season, 1982–83, and added 14 more in the playoffs as the Generals won the J. Ross Robertson Cup as OHL champions.

-The Calgary Flames selected him in the eighth round, 182nd overall at the 1981 NHL Entry Draft, and he began his professional career in 1983–84 with a 30-point season for the Colorado Flames of the Central Hockey League (CHL).
+The Calgary Flames selected him in the eighth round, 182nd overall at the 1981 NHL entry draft, and he began his professional career in 1983–84 with a 30-point season for the Colorado Flames of the Central Hockey League (CHL).
 He then spent the majority of three seasons in the American Hockey League (AHL) with the Moncton Golden Flames.
 He was named to the AHL second All-Star Team in 1984–85, and served as captain of the Golden Flames in 1985–86.
 DeGray appeared in one NHL game that season, making his NHL debut with Calgary on March 6, 1986, against the New York Rangers.
 He played a part-time role in Calgary in 1986–87; in 27 games with the Flames, DeGray scored six goals and seven assists.